top of page

 Everyone: Food and non-alcoholic beverages

-Sleeper car passengers: Alcoholic beverages to be consumed in your private room only
+Sleeper car passengers: Food, non-alcoholic beverages, and alcoholic beverages to be consumed in your private room only

 Pro Tip

-Get a small, collapsible cooler and some freezer packs to use as one of your carry-on items for long train trips!
+Get a small, collapsible cooler and some freezer packs to use as one of your carry-on items for long train trips so you can bring more food with you

 Cafe Car